 What does God want from me?

 True spirituality leads to freedom.
-God wants—as the Bible tells us—that everyone be helped and that we come to the knowledge of the truth (1 Tim.
+God wants—as the Bible tells us—that everyone should be helped and that we come to know the truth (1 Tim.
 2:3).
 And Paul warns: "Christ has set us free—do not be enslaved again!"
 (Gal.
 5:1)

 Read more: